sunh423/knights_pathfinder/README.md

 C - Clears and resets the board.

-T - Toggles wall around the edge of the map.
+T - Toggles wall around the edge of the board.